 Junior Counsel of choice for employment law/industrial relations work for Unite the Union.
-Regularly instructed by large public sector employers, particularly Metropolitan Police, and leading, ranked City firms: DLA, Weightmans, Mischcon de Reya, Beachcrofts, Archon etc. Exceptionally strong client feedback and unusually high level of appellate work, having appeared in the Supreme Court (twice) and regularly in the Court of Appeal, the Employment Appeal Tribunal and, almost uniquely for English Counsel, once in the Court of Session in the past year.
+Regularly instructed by large public sector employers, particularly the Metropolitan Police, and leading, ranked City firms: BDBF, DLA, Weightmans, Mischcon de Reya, Magrath & Co, Beachcrofts, Archon etc. Exceptionally strong client feedback and unusually high level of appellate work, having appeared in the Supreme Court (twice) and regularly in the Court of Appeal, the Employment Appeal Tribunal and, almost uniquely for English Counsel, once in the Court of Session.
 Delivered Equality Act training to the Bar Council’s Disciplinary Tribunals (including many Q.C.s and Judges).
 Regular appearances against QC’s.
 Strong publishing profile: contributor to Tottel: Discrimination law; Jordans: Employment Law and Tottel’s Employment Law Precedents.
 Member of the LexisAsk Panel for Employment Law.

 Expert on all aspects of employment law, including all types of discrimination, restrictive covenants, injunctions, wrongful dismissal, unfair dismissal, equal pay, TUPE, trade disputes, trade unions and commercial agents.